On this Page:

 One of Jake’s most repeated mantras is simple: “You’re not supposed to do everything yourself.”
 Delegation isn’t optional; it’s oxygen.
 Without it, founders drown in decision fatigue and stall their own growth.
 In a feature for NerdWallet, Jake warned against what he calls Superman Syndrome, the self-imposed pressure to be the CEO, marketer, copywriter, accountant, and everything else at once.
 “Delegation is the difference between scaling and stagnating,” he says.
 “It’s not a tactic.
 It’s a mindset.”

-Jake isn’t just a coach; he’s a visibility strategist.
+Jake is a visibility strategist.
 While many coaches only talk about mindset, Jake helps clients dominate online visibility through tailored strategies.
 He coaches top business leaders and simultaneously helps them own Page 1 of Google through SEO, LLMO (Large Language Model Optimisation), content architecture, and Google Ads strategy.
 He doesn’t just scale people, he scales their presence.
 As a business coach, he works with founders, CEOs, and creatives who want not just personal growth, but strategic, market control, and momentum.

 These distinctions, between executive, mindset, business, and performance coaching, are outlined in Jake’s article on Different Types of Coaches, where clarity meets application.